Readings

 1. Go to your new collaborative repo on Github

-Remember to click “save” (on the same line as you chose the master branch as the source).
+3. Make sure that Branch is set to main and that the selected folder is set to /docs.
+Remember to click save (on the same line as you chose the main branch as the source).

 We would also have figured out our website’s URL from your GitHub repo’s URL — pay attention to URLs.